Kong/docs.konghq.com/app/_src/gateway/kong-manager/strengthen-security.md

 ## Content Security Policy

-Content Security Policy (CSP) is a feature that helps to prevent or minimize the risk of certain types of security threats.
+A Content Security Policy (CSP) helps prevent or minimize the risk of certain types of security threats.
 It consists of a series of instructions from a website to a browser, which instruct the browser to place restrictions on the things that the code comprising the site is allowed to do.

 Kong Manager provides the optional configuration parameter [`admin_gui_csp_header`] that allows you to enable the Content Security Policy header.
 The Content Security Policy header is turned off by default.